Civil Aviation Accident and Incident Investigation Commission

-The Civil Aviation Accident and Incident Investigation Commission (Comisión de Investigación de Accidentes e Incidentes de Aviación Civil, CIAIAC) is the Spanish national agency responsible for air accident investigation.
-It is a division of the Ministry of Public Works and Transport.
-The CIAIAC investigates all accidents and incidents of civil aircraft that take place in Spanish territory.
+The Civil Aviation Accident and Incident Investigation Commission (Comisión de Investigación de Accidentes e Incidentes de Aviación Civil, CIAIAC) was, from 1974 to 15-jul-2026, the Spanish national agency responsible for air accident investigation.
+It was a division of the Ministry of Public Works and Transport.
+The CIAIAC investigated all accidents and incidents of civil aircraft that took place in Spanish territory.

-The CIAIAC also maintains detailed statistics of all the air accidents and incidents in Spain.
+The CIAIAC also maintained detailed statistics of all the air accidents and incidents in Spain.

-The headquarters of the CIAIAC are in Latina, Madrid.
+The headquarters of the CIAIAC were in Latina, Madrid.